 - Smoking deaths typically affect older populations: more than half of deaths occurred in people over 70 years old; 93% were over 50 years.

 - Death rates from smoking have fallen in most countries in recent decades.
-However, the number of deaths continues to rise in most low-to-middle income countries.

 - Men are much more likely to smoke than women.
 As a consequence most victims are men too.